MultiTax Commission

 . . .

-- Sufficient time for taxpayers to implement changes and for agency to issue necessary guidance
+• The extent to which lawmakers and administrators allow sufficien time for taxpayers to implement changes and for agency to issue necessary guidance.

 Written Comments and Feedback